knative/docs/docs/reference/api/README.md

       https://github.com/ahmetb/gen-crd-api-reference-docs/tags

       The script is kept up-to-date with changes that go into the Kubernetes API.
-      As Knative adds support for those APIs, you might need make sure the corresponding
+      As Knative adds support for those APIs, you might need to make sure the corresponding
       [script `gen-crd-api-reference-docs` version](https://github.com/knative/docs/blob/master/hack/gen-api-reference-docs.sh#L26)
       is used.